Channel Modeling for Multi-Receiver Molecular Communication Systems: Proposed Models

 \section{Proposed Models}

 In this section, we first propose a novel approach that utilizes the molecular SISO model in a recursive fashion to model molecular SIMO molecule reception.
-We, then, provide an accurate simplified analytical approximation.
-The following procedure is based on the independence of Brownian motion steps.
-Each infinitesimal movement of each molecule is modeled with independent random steps.
-Therefore, the further movement of the molecules starting from an arbitrary point in 3-D space can be independently modeled.
+We, then, provide an accurate simplification of the proposed model.
+The channel impulse response of a system is acquired from the output of the system given that the input is an impulse signal.
+In molecular communication, messenger molecules are most often released as impulses.
+So, the absorption rate of the molecules towards Rx over time is a characteristic feature of the system.
+As mentioned above, the motion of the messenger molecules is modeled as a Wiener process \cite{srinivas2012wiener}, which has independent step increments.
+Thus, the motion of a molecule can be split into parts, and each part is independent of each other.
+In this regard, one can model the motion of molecules arriving at an arbitrary point, and the motion of those molecules starting their motion from that arbitrary point towards any other point in space, separately.